 - Find a psychotherapist for video counselling

 - Psychotherapeutic counselling service of the Studentenwerk Würzburg

-If cases of infection occur during courses or examinations, the Public Health Office decides on the measures to be taken.
-In addition, the university provides for the following further measures:
+If cases of infection occur during teaching events (including internships and excursions) or examinations, the Public Health Department decides on the measures to be taken.

-- Students who have been tested positive and have previously taken part in an examination or course are requested to immediately inform the person holding the examination or course and at the same time to report the case of infection via e-mail stating the name of the examination or course and room.
+- Students who have tested positive by a PCR test and are taking or have taken part in a teaching event or an examination are requested to inform the person responsible for the teaching event or examination immediately and to report the case of infection, stating the date of the PCR test, to firstname.lastname@example.org.

 In order to reduce the concentration of virus-laden aerosols that may be present in the room air, the university has developed a special ventilation scheme in its protection and hygiene concepts.
 You can find more information on this here.

 - Courses that will be taught remotely are identified by the hashtag ‘#WueOnline’ on the WueStudy portal.
 If a particular course has been postponed or cancelled, students will be informed of that fact via WueStudy.

 - Instructions for teaching staff on how to do so can be found here.